JetBrains/intellij-platform-plugin-template/README.md

 The one used in the current template project is the [Keep a Changelog][keep-a-changelog] approach.

 The [Gradle Changelog Plugin][gh:gradle-changelog-plugin] takes care of propagating information provided within the [CHANGELOG.md](./CHANGELOG.md) to the [Gradle IntelliJ Plugin][gh:gradle-intellij-plugin].
-The only thing you have to take care of is writing down the actual changes in proper sections of the `[Unreleased]` section.
+You only have to take care of writing down the actual changes in proper sections of the `[Unreleased]` section.

 You start with an almost empty changelog: